CumulusNetworks/docs/content/cumulus-netq-32/Verify-Network-Connectivity/_index.md

 1. Open the NetQ UI and log in.

-2. Open the xxxx workbench where the associated On-demand Trace Result card has been placed.
+2. Open the workbench where the associated On-demand Trace Result card has been placed.

 To view more details for this and other traces, refer to {{<link title="#View Detailed On-demand Trace Results" text="Detailed On-demand Trace Results">}}.